AmadaloYoung/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Learning Pointers, arrays and strings in C
+This is adirectory about C- more pointers, arrays and strings